In this article, we will explain how to convert an FBX humanoid-avatar file into VRM.

 For VRM, the developer recommends using the shaders under ‘VRM’ (③) or ‘Standard’ at the top.

-I recommend selecting all the materials and change the shader at once.
+We recommend selecting all the materials and changing the shader simultaneously.

 After setting up the materials, check the other details next.